electron/electronjs.org-old/_posts/2017-05-10-typescript.md

 The `electron` npm package now includes a
-[TypeScript definition file](http://definitelytyped.org/) that describes all of the [Electron API](https://electron.atom.io/docs/api/) in detail, including modules, classes, methods, arguments, return values, etc.
+[TypeScript definition file](http://definitelytyped.org/) that describes all of the [Electron API](https://electron.atom.io/docs/api/) in detail.
+Just `npm install electron` and you're done.

 ---